 This course is a study of the methods of sermon preparation and delivery.
 Consideration is given to selection and interpretation of material, development of sermon ideas, and techniques of delivery.

-Credit Hours: 3 Prerequisite: CHR 250 or instructor approval Availability: On demand to direct the local church through change and challenges is a central element of the course.
+Credit Hours: 3 Prerequisite: CHR 250 or instructor approval Availability: On demand

 CHR 353 Biblical and Servant Leadership